mesosphere/marathon/docs/docs/seccomp.md

 Secure computing mode (seccomp) is a Linux kernel feature used to restrict the actions available within a running container.
 The seccomp() system call operates on the seccomp state of the calling process.
 You can use this feature to restrict your application’s access to the underlying system.

 Seccomp support was introduced in Mesos 1.8 which [introduces the ability to configure seccomp](http://mesos.apache.org/documentation/latest/isolators/linux-seccomp/) through the UCR containerizer to provide a higher degree of isolation and security to services deployed on Mesos.
-In order to use seccomp within Marathon, it is necessary to configure a Mesos cluster to enable seccomp with the seccomp isolator.
+In order to use seccomp within Marathon, it is necessary to configure the Mesos agents in a Mesos cluster to enable seccomp with the seccomp isolator.

 # Marathon Apps/Pods under a Default Profile
 Once Mesos agents are configured with the seccomp isolator with a default profile, all tasks launched by Marathon will launch under that seccomp profile.
 All apps and pods that do not define a seccomp configuration will be launch on an agent under the restrictions defined by the default seccomp configuration.